webiny/webiny-examples/sandbox/security/custom-idp/extensions/myIdp/README.md

 ### `api.ts`

 The `api.ts` file exports two functions: `myIdpAuthentication` and `createSecurityGraphQL`.
-Essentially, these functions ensure that Webiny backend GraphQL API can authenticate users by using your custom IdP.
+Essentially, these functions ensure that Webiny backend GraphQL API and other services can authenticate users by using your custom IdP.

 In order for it to work, the functions must be imported and called in the `apps/api/graphql/src/security.ts` file.

-Note that upon doing that, we'll have to do two things:

-1. remove old imports of `cognitoAuthentication` and `createSecurityGraphQL` functions
-2. replace the old `cognitoAuthentication` call with the new one
-3. remove all other Cognito-related code

-So, for starters, we import the functions:
+We'll also need to do a bit of cleanup.

+Let's go through the steps required to set it up.

+#### 1. Import the Functions

+We import the functions from the `api.ts` file in the `apps/api/graphql/src/security.ts` file.

 ```ts
 import { createSecurityGraphQL, myIdpAuthentication } from "my-idp/src/api";
 ```

+#### 2. Remove Old Imports Of `cognitoAuthentication` and `createSecurityGraphQL` Functions

+Since we've imported the new functions, we can now remove the old imports of `cognitoAuthentication` and `createSecurityGraphQL` functions.

+#### 3. Replace Old `cognitoAuthentication` Call With `myIdpAuthentication`

-Then, replace the old `cognitoAuthentication` call with the new one.
+We need to replace the old `cognitoAuthentication` call with the new one.
 So, instead of this:

 ```ts
 /**